Table of Contents here.

 “Yes, then he went to Brown.
 Dilly divorced him three years ago.
 No kids,” Chasen/Blazes said.
 “How’s Olympia?
 Is she still dating that Black guy from Georgetown?”

 “Huey?
 No, she’s not dating him,” Hopper responded.
 “She dumped him.
-Last year he was murdered by the state police in Indiana, so there’s no chance of them getting back together.”
+Last year he was murdered in Indiana, so there’s no chance of them getting back together.”

 Translation: Racist fuck.

 “Oh, yeah, I think maybe I heard something about that,” Chasen/Blazes said.
-“Honestly, I never should have dumped your sister.”
+“Honestly, I never should have broken up with your sister.”

 “Wow,” Hopper said.
 “Anyway, I’m meeting my editor for lunch.
 I’ll see you around.”